Life of Brian (Family Guy): Plot

-A month later, the Griffin family still misses Brian dearly and Lois decides the best way for them to recover is to get a new dog.
+A month later, the Griffin family still misses Brian dearly.
+Lois decides the best way for them to recover is to get a new dog.
 Peter chooses an Italian smooth-talking dog named Vinny at the pet shop.
 At home, Vinny offers to make dinner and ingratiates himself with the family.
 At the Drunken Clam, Peter introduces Vinny to Joe and Quagmire and they become drinking buddies.
-Stewie is still not happy with Vinny and decides to ruin him.
+Stewie is not happy with Vinny and decides to ruin him.
 Stewie feeds him some sad Italian news hoping to break his heart, but Chris ruins it for Stewie.
-Later, Vinny hears Stewie crying and finds he is still upset over Brian.
+Later, Vinny hears Stewie crying and realizes he is still upset over Brian.
 Vinny offers some comfort, talking about the death of his previous owner Leo, and proving he knows what it is like to lose a best friend.
 Vinny says even in the pet shop, he felt a kinship with the Griffin family.
-Stewie finally accepts Vinny into the family.
-Later that night, Vinny goes to sleep beside Stewie's bed.
+Stewie accepts Vinny into the family.
+That night, Vinny goes to sleep beside Stewie's bed.